Viva Technology is coming back to Paris with its ginormous tech conference

 img_1167

 Other speakers included VivaTech’s co-directors Julie Ranty-Déchelette and Maxime Baffert.
 They announced the first partners of Viva Technology.
-Maurice Lévy announced some of the first speakers, such as Peter Fenton from Benchmark, Eric Schmidt from Alphabet, Daniel Zhang from Alibaba, Dan Schulman from PayPal.
+Maurice Lévy announced some of the first speakers, such as Peter Fenton from Benchmark, Eric Schmidt from Alphabet, Daniel Zhang from Alibaba and Dan Schulman from PayPal.

 In short, VivaTech 2017 is going to be like VivaTech 2016, but more polished.
-There will be fewer stages so that the content should be more focused.
+There will be fewer stages, so the content should be more focused.
 There will be big companies like AccorHotels, Air France KLM, Carrefour, LVMH, TF1 Group and more.
 And finally, there will be thousands of entrepreneurs.

 Les Échos CEO Francis Morel was also on stage to talk about the event.
 And LVMH CEO Bernard Arnault was also at the event.
 At first I didn’t really understand what Arnault was doing there, but then I remembered that Arnault is the main investor in Les Échos.